wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1.md

 ### Pre-requisites

-- You have recived the access credentials with a full admin access.
+- You have recived the access credentials with a full admin access
+- You have recived the access to the agent account.

 ### Quick Links